 The entry process for 2018 Sixth Form Entry is now closed.
 The process for 2019 Sixth Form Entry opens on 1st June 2018.

 Candidates and their parents are strongly encouraged to visit Radley prior to the assessment day which is held in the Michaelmas term.
 At the visit we will try to arrange a meeting with the Warden for an informal discussion and there will be a tour of the school.
-Please contact the Registrar to arrange a visit.
+To arrange a visit please contact the Registrar to arrange a visit.

 The application process is explained below but in a small number of cases, later entry is possible and you are asked to contact the Registrar.